-As for the heat wave event 2003 (Sect.
+As for the 2003 heat wave event (Sect.
 4.5), Russo et al. (2016) also found a big discrepancy in the RCM's capability to simulate a single major heat wave event.
-They attribute this to some model deficiency simulating really extreme heat waves or to the length of the analyzed time period (1979 - 2005).
-This underlines that increased resolution does not lead to improved reproduction of severe heat waves in most cases.
-Lhotka et al. (2018a) as an exception could find exactly that.
+They attribute this to a model deficiency in simulating really extreme heat waves or to the length of the analyzed time period (1979- 2005).
+This underlines that increasing the resolution does not lead to improved reproduction of severe heat waves in most cases.
+As an exception, Lhotka et al. (2018a) found exactly that.
 It must be considered that the difference between the resolutions they compared (12.5 vs. 50 km) was much larger than in our case.

-In this context the role of model internal variability should also be discussed.
-It has been found to depend on the variable, the season and the domain size.
-The boundary forcing is weaker in summer time compared to winter, so that the model is freer to develop its own internal dynamics (Caya and Biner, 2004; Lucas-Picher et al., 2008; Lavin-Gullon et al., 2020).
-Since only summer periods are regarded in this study, this possibly plays a role for the model performances.
-Furthermore, the internal variability was shown to play a bigger role for precipitation than for temperature (Giorgio and Bi, 2000; Laux et al., 2017; Lavin-Gullon et al., 2020; Yu et al., 2020).
+In this context, the role of model internal variability should also be discussed.
+This has been found to depend on the variable, the season and the domain size.
+The boundary forcing is weaker in the summer time compared to winter, so that the model is freer to develop its own internal dynamics (Caya and Biner, 2004; Lucas-Picher et al., 2008; Lavin-Gullon et al., 2020).
+Since only summer periods are regarded in this study, this possibly plays a role in the model performances.
+Furthermore, the internal variability was shown to play a bigger role for precipitation than for temperature (Giorgi and Bi, 2000; Laux et al., 2017; Lavin-Gullon et al., 2020; Yu et al., 2020).
 Since it is all about temperature in this study, this fact points towards a smaller role of internal variability.
-Moreover, it was found that smaller domain sizes are associated with lower internal variability (Giorgi and Bi, 2000; Rinke and Dethloff, 2000; Vanitsem and Chomé, 2005; Alexandru et al., 2007; Lucas-Picher et al., 2008; Lavin-Gullon et al., 2020).
-This is because in larger domains the lateral boundary control is reduced due to the large area, so that the RCMs have more freedom to develop their own characteristics (Lucas-Picher et al., 2008).
-This likely plays a role in this study, since there is a crucial difference in the domain sizes between the EURO-CORDEX RCMs and the WRF experiments.
-The EURO-CORDEX domain is far bigger than the second domain of the WRF experiment, resulting in higher potential for internal variability.
-However, since these do not show significantly better performance, the role of internal variability rather seems limited.
+Moreover, it was found that smaller domain sizes are associated with lower internal variability (Giorgi and Bi, 2000; Rinke and Dethloff, 2000; Alexandru et al., 2007; Lucas-Picher et al., 2008; Lavin-Gullon et al., 2020).
+This is because, in larger domains, the lateral boundary control is reduced due to the large area, so the RCMs have more freedom to develop their own characteristics (Lucas-Picher et al., 2008).
+This likely plays a role in this study, since there is a crucial difference in domain size between the EURO-CORDEX RCMs and the WRF experiments.
+The EURO-CORDEX domain is far bigger than the second domain of the WRF experiment, resulting in a higher potential for internal variability.
+However, since these do not show significantly better performance, the role of internal variability seems to be rather limited.
 Internal variability is often associated with the successful reproduction of single events (Jain et al., 2023).
-In this case it relates to the heat wave event of summer 2003, where the models were shown to struggle with accurate reproduction (Sect.
+In this case, it relates to the heat wave event of summer 2003, where the models were shown to struggle with accurate reproduction (Sect.
 4.5).
-Some part of these struggles may be explained by internal variability.
-However, it needs to be considered that the entire summer period of 2003 was considered with its individual heat episodes, as described in Sect.
-3.5, which should reduce internal variability's role.
-For the reproduction of the heat wave characteristics in Sect.
-4.3 the summer months for the entire study period were considered, so that the values in the Table 3-5 give the overall average values.
-This should considerably reduce the role of internal variability, as it was shown to not affect the domain-wide average climatology (Giorgio and Bi, 2000).
-The internal variability further depends on the model configuration (Giorgi and Bi, 2000), so that in this case it likely varies depending on the model.
+This struggle may be partly explained by internal variability.
+However, it should be noted that the entire summer period of 2003 was considered, with all of its individual heat episodes, as described in Sect.
+3.5, which should reduce the role of internal variability.
+In Sect.
+4.3, when reproducing the heat wave characteristics, the summer months for the entire study period were considered, so the values in Tables 3-5 are the overall average values.
+This should considerably reduce the role of internal variability, as it was shown that it does not affect the domain-wide average climatology (Giorgi and Bi, 2000).
+The internal variability further depends on the model configuration (Giorgi and Bi, 2000), so that, in this case, it likely varies depending on the model.